Hidden Expedition: Hidden Expedition: Titanic

 Hidden Expedition: Titanic was released on July 22, 2006, for Windows.
 It was released to iOS for the iPhone and iPod Touch on August 1, 2009.

 In this game, the player takes on the role of a treasure hunter working for the Hidden Expedition Adventure League (H.E.A.L.) to investigate the wreckage of the ocean liner Titanic.
 The Titanic Museum Foundation has discovered a rare artifact - the Queen's jeweled crown - was on the ship and have hired H.E.A.L. to retrieve it, as well as any other pieces that may be of value to the museum.
 Players have a limited time to search hidden object scenes in each area of the ship, or their oxygen will run out.

 The game's music was composed by Jean-Marc Lederman.

-According to independent tracking site game-sales-charts.com, following its release on July 19, 2006, Hidden Expedition: Everest climbed into the top 10 on nearly every major casual game distribution site.
+According to independent tracking site game-sales-charts.com, following its release on July 22, 2006, Hidden Expedition: Titanic climbed into the top 10 on nearly every major casual game distribution site.
 Moreover, it held the #1 sales spot on 11 of these sites.